Depart the U.S. for Italy. The particulars of your arrival

 the medieval hamlet of Vezio, known for its ancient stone houses and

 13th-century castle.
-It's here that we being today's walk, which brings us along
+It's here that we begin today's walk, which brings us along

 part of the Sentiero del Viandante, or Wayfarer Trail.
 A former mule path that